shopware/docs/guides/plugins/plugins/content/stock/implementing-your-own-stock-storage.md

 ## Overview

 Shopware stores stock as simple integer values in the `product` table.
-If you need a more advanced stock management system, or would simply like to write the stock alterations to a different system, you can implement your own stock storage.
+If you need a more advanced stock management system or would like to write the stock alterations to a different system, you can implement your own stock storage.

 ## Prerequisites

-We will be decorating a service, therefore it will be helpful to familiarise yourself with the [Adjusting a Service](../../plugin-fundamentals/adjusting-service) guide.
+We will be decorating a service; therefore it will be helpful to familiarise yourself with the [Adjusting a Service](../../plugin-fundamentals/adjusting-service) guide.

 ## Add a decorator to load the stock

-We want to communicate stock alterations to a third party service.
+We want to communicate stock alterations to a third-party service.
 We will decorate `\Shopware\Core\Content\Product\Stock\AbstractStockStorage` and implement the `alter` method.
-This method is triggered with an array of `StockAlteration`'s.
-Which contain the Product & Line Item ID's, the old quantity as well as the new quantity.
+This method is triggered with an array of `StockAlteration`'s, which contain the Product & Line Item IDs, the old quantity and the new quantity.

 {% tabs %}
 {% tab title="StockStorageDecorator.php" %}